Flower Network Communication¶

 SuperLink to OIDC server: A SuperLink can optionally be configured to only allow authenticated users to interact with it.
 In this setting, the Flower SuperLink acts as a REST client to the OIDC-compatible server.

-Application-specific connections¶
+Application-specific Connections¶

-Users who write Flower Apps (ServerApp
+Users who write Flower Apps (ServerApp and ClientApp) can also make additional

 network requests.
 This is, strictly speaking, not part of Flower as a Federated AI